Racism in Asia: Pakistan

 Racist sentiments exist between citizens of Pakistan towards the citizens of Bangladesh.
 A strong anti-Bengali Pakistani regime prior to and during the Bangladesh Liberation War were strongly motivated by anti-Bengali racism within the establishment, especially against the Bengali Hindu minority.
-This conflict goes back to when India was first partitioned into West Pakistan and East Bengal when citizens of today's Pakistan dominated the original Pakistani government.
-The Muslims of Western Pakistan held political power over and looked down on Bengali Muslims, whom they denigrated as darker skinned as compared to light skinned Punjabi-Pathans.
+This conflict goes back to when India was first partitioned into West Pakistan and East Bengal when citizens of today's Pakistan dominated the ununited wings.
+The ruling class of West Pakistan held political power over and looked down on Bengali Muslims from East Pakistan due to the influence of colonialism a colorist obsession for light skin led to viewing East Pakistanis as darker skinned compared to West Pakistanis.
 Between 300,000 and 3 million people were killed during the 9-month-long conflict in 1971.
 The Government of Bangladesh demands a formal apology for those atrocities from the Pakistani head of state, as well as putting on trial former military and political leaders who had played a role in the army action in then East Pakistan.
 Pakistan has continued to ignore this demand.

 Discrimination in Pakistan now is mainly based on religion, social status and gender.